Youth Engagement Support (YES) Staff

 Clean Motor Vehicle Record

-Documentation from a licensed physician or other licensed healthcare professional of a health screening examination within 30 days of hiring, sufficient in scope to identify conditions that may place residents at risk of infection, injury, or improper care
+Documentation from a licensed physician or other licensed healthcare professional of a health screening examination

-Current evidence of successful completion of biennial training program in cardiopulmonary resuscitation (CPR) and a triennial training program in first aid which have been offered by a certified or licensed healthcare professional; such programs shall be completed within the first year of employment
+Current evidence of successful completion of a biennial training program in cardiopulmonary resuscitation (CPR) and a triennial training program in first aid which have been offered by a certified or licensed healthcare professional; such programs shall be completed within the first year of employment

 Participation in all required training courses and competency in areas of training content